Vaitupu: Geography

 The biggest island is Vaitupu proper, followed by Tofia.

 The only village on Vaitupu consists of the neighbourhoods Tumaseu and Asau.
 There is a church, Tolise Primary School, at least one guesthouse and a post office.
 An aquaculture project has been established in the lagoon.

 Renewable energy

 In 2010 what was then described as the largest diesel-solar photovoltaic (PV) hybrid electricity system in the South Pacific was installed at Motufoua Secondary School.
 Prior to the instalment of the system the school relied upon a diesel powered generator, which needed to be turned off during the night.
-The hybrid system systems saves thousands of dollars in diesel costs and provides the school with a 24-hour supply of energy, with up to 200 kWh per day.
+The hybrid system saves thousands of dollars in diesel costs and provides the school with a 24-hour supply of energy, with up to 200 kWh per day.

 In 2014 New Zealand and the European Union agreed to provide finance to the Government of Tuvalu to install battery-backed solar photovoltaic (PV) systems for the outer islands.
 From January to March 2015 Powersmart, a New Zealand company, implemented German solar power technology to build the new Vaitupu powerhouse.